DMohammed/RPM/README.md

 # RPM
-this is a RPM Measuring using Arduino by Arduino Timers first u need install timer.h library
+this is an RPM Measuring using Arduino by Arduino Timers first u need to install timer.h library

 you can download from this link https://github.com/brunocalou/Timer

-Secend one for STM32 + OLED 0.96 and use this librarys for this one
+Second one for STM32 + OLED 0.96 and use these libraries for this one

 https://github.com/adafruit/Adafruit_SSD1306